dinoflower/etch-a-sketch/README.md

 A simple drawing pad that translates mouse movement into color change.
 Built in HTML, CSS, and JavaScript.

-Try it here! (link) Fully playable in-browser with no download required.
+Try it [here](https://dinoflower.github.io/etch-a-sketch/)!
+Fully playable in-browser with no download required.

 ## Project Goals